Deferment of Stafford and PLUS Loans

 You must request a deferment through your loan servicer, providing required documents for approval and if you meet all eligibility requirements, the deferment will be granted.

 Check with your loan servicer or ISAC to see if your loan qualifies for a deferment.
-If you have any questions about your loan and/or grant amounts, outstanding balances, disbursements, loan statuses, and loan servicers, check the My Federal Student Aid website or the National Student Loan Data System (NSLDS).
+If you have any questions about your loan and/or grant amounts, outstanding balances, disbursements, loan statuses, and loan servicers, check the My Federal Student Aid website.

 There are many different types of deferments, and each type has a specific time limitation associated with it.
 The U.S. Department of Education provides information to assist you in determining your deferment eligibility based on the disbursement date of your oldest outstanding loan.